kyungoh22/nmt_lstm/README.md

 ### Encoder

 The Encoder comprises a series of LSTM units.
-The source sentence is passed through an Embedding layer (with pre-trained weights), before being fed to the series of LSTM units.
+The Encoder feeds the source sentence through an Embedding layer (with pre-trained weights), before passing the embedding vectors into the LSTM units.
 The Encoder outputs the final hidden state and cell state vectors, which together represent the entire input sentence.

 ### Decoder